easy506company/awesome-meme/README.md

 - [MOSAIC:Modeling Social AI for Content Dissemination and Regulation in Multi-Agent Simulations](https://arxiv.org/pdf/2504.07830) - The MOSAIC framework introduces a generative, multi-agent simulation using LLM-powered personas to model social network behavior, including content sharing, flagging, and misinformation spread.
 It evaluates moderation strategies that both reduce misinformation and boost engagement, while revealing a mismatch between agents’ stated reasoning and actual behavior.
 The open-source project offers a scalable tool for studying online dynamics and AI-driven content ecosystems.

+- [One pathogen does not an epidemic make: A review of interacting contagions, diseases, beliefs, and stories](https://arxiv.org/pdf/2504.15053) - This review argues that contagion models—used across biology, computing, and social science—have evolved in disciplinary silos, often assuming that each contagion spreads in isolation.
+It challenges that assumption, showing how biological and social contagions frequently interact within and across hosts, with significant implications for modeling accuracy and real-world application.
+The authors call for a unified, interdisciplinary approach to contagion science that bridges social and biological domains.

 ## 🔧 Tools & Libraries